 - Using a scraper cut dough into 8 pieces.
 With floured hands, shape each into a ball by folding and tucking, like making a drawstring bag.

-- Place on parchment paper-lined baking sheet & cover with a dish towel.
+- Place on parchment paper-lined baking sheet (not wax paper) & cover with a dish towel.
 Let stand at room temperature for 35 minutes.
 They will puff up but will not double in size.

 - As soon as rolls are covered, start preheating oven to 450° F. Oven must be 450° so use an oven thermometer if possible.

 - Bake for 25-30 minutes until golden brown.
 To re-crisp the next day, preheat the oven to 325° F and place the rolls directly on the oven rack for 10-12 minutes.

 Want These Rolls Faster?
 Click here for my NEW 2-Hour Fastest No Knead Rolls.